-- Direct (individual) share ownership Each employee becomes a shareholder, personally holding a specified number of shares - Indirect ownership Shares are held on behalf of employees as a whole in a trust, which must manage the shares in the best interests of the employees, in accordance with the terms of the trust deed and the law.
+- Direct (individual) share ownership Each employee becomes a shareholder, personally holding a specified number of shares.

+- Indirect ownership Shares are held on behalf of employees as a whole in an employee trust, which must manage the shares in the best interests of the employees, in accordance with the terms of the trust deed and the law.
 A trust is a legal arrangement under which assets are held by one person or a group of people (the trustee or trustees) but they are not permitted to derive any personal benefit from them; instead, the assets must be held for the benefit of individuals (beneficiaries).
-In an employee trust, the beneficiaries are the employees - Hybrid ownership This combines ownership of a strategic block of shares in a trust with individual share ownership.
+In an employee trust, the beneficiaries are a business's employees.

+- Hybrid ownership

+This combines ownership of a

+strategic block of shares in an

+employee trust trust with individual

+share ownership.